DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 - submitted with safeguarding information
 - automatically rejected and feedback needs to be sent to the candidate

-### Deadline approaching to make a decision email
+### Giving users a chaser email when they were only given 20 days to make a decision

-We’ll consider whether we should have an alternative version of the chaser email when only 20 days were given in the first place.
-For example, we could remind users when 10 days remain.
+We’ll consider if it’s useful to send a chaser email when the user is only given 20 days to make a decision.
+For example, we could remind them when 10 days remain.

+### Letting users turn off the chaser email notification

-We also want to let users turn off this email notification.
+We want to let users turn off this email notification.

 ### Changing the way we refer to automatically rejected applications